 All faculty, staff and students involved in research using human subjects, animal subjects or biohazardous materials must first complete the appropriate online training offered by the Collaborative Institutional Training Initiative (CITI) and pass all applicable modules.
 For more information, see the training (CITI) FAQs.
 For those working in the Vivarium (Animal Research Wing), please see their website for further training requirements.

-All students and postdoctoral researchers working in activities supported by the National Science Foundation or the National Institutes of Health, and staff working on U.S. Department of Agriculture-funded research, must receive training in the responsible conduct of research.
+All students and postdoctoral researchers working in activities supported by the National Science Foundation or the National Institutes of Health, and staff working on U.S. Department of Agriculture funded research, must receive training in the responsible conduct of research.
 Such training may be acquired through the Collaborative Institutional Training Initiative (CITI), the University Course GSR 601 (Research Regulations Compliance) or other such programming provided by the Research Integrity and Compliance Officer.

 Conflicts of Interest

-Faculty and staff are required to annually disclose any significant financial conflicts of interest (FCOI) that would reasonably appear to affect the independence of their research.
+Faculty and staff are required to disclose annually any significant financial conflicts of interest (FCOI) that would reasonably appear to affect the independence of their research.
 The Vice President for Research and Economic Development examines such disclosures to determine if a conflict exists, and if so, how it can be managed, reduced or eliminated.

 Researchers who apply for or are awarded funding by an agency of the U.S. Public Health Service (PHS) are required to disclose any relevant FCOI via a separate form and receive training in PHS FCOI through CITI every four years.

 Research whose results are not ordinarily published and shared broadly in the scientific community may be subject to export control laws (federal regulations that govern the conditions under which certain information, technologies and commodities can be transmitted overseas to anyone, including U.S. citizens, or to a foreign national on U.S. soil).
-Oversight and support for such research is provided by the System Export Control Program.
+Oversight and support for such research are provided by the System Export Control Program.

 Reporting Research Misconduct